-Mr. Royall previously served as a judicial clerk to The Honorable Patrick E. Higginbotham of the U.S. Court of Appeals for the Fifth Circuit in Dallas, Texas, in 1990-91.
-He also served as the Special Assistant for State Projects to United States Senator Phil Gramm in Washington, D.C. from 1986-1987.
+Mr. Royall served as a judicial clerk to The Honorable Patrick E. Higginbotham of the U.S. Court of Appeals for the Fifth Circuit in Dallas, Texas, in 1990-91.
+He also served as the Special Assistant for State Projects to United States Senator Phil Gramm in Washington, D.C. in 1986-87.

-Other representative clients for Mr. Royall include 3M Company, Myspace, eBay, Frito-Lay, Sony, Dell, PepsiCo, Sempra Energy, Weight Watchers, and Tenet Healthcare.
+Other representative clients for Mr. Royall include 3M Company, Myspace, eBay, Frito-Lay, Sony, Dell, PepsiCo, American Airlines, Sempra Energy, Weight Watchers, and Tenet Healthcare.